-(Image: A complilation of historic images: the Longhouse Ground Breaking Ceremony (1994), alongside a sketch of the Longhouse envisioned by John Collier, and the Longhouse post-construction)
+Image: A compilation of historic images from the Longhouse Ground Breaking Ceremony (1994), a sketch of the Longhouse envisioned by retired Evergreen architect John Collier, and the Longhouse prior to the opening in 1995.

-Information about Longhouse Protocol, the Student Lounge, AV/Media, Food Events, the Wood-Burning Fire Pits, and the Ethnobotanical Garden
+Information about Longhouse Protocol, the Native Student Success Center, AV/Media, Food Events, the Wood-Burning Fire Pits, and the Ethnobotanical Garden

 - Longhouse facilities are in close proximity to all campus resources.

-- At 18,020 square feet, the Longhouse accomodates 400 people for academic program lectures, conferences and cultural events.
+- At 12,000 sf, the Longhouse accommodates 400 people for academic program lectures, conferences and cultural events.